Select the email address below to ask a question of an admissions official at the School of Dentistry. firstname.lastname@example.org

 With these ideas in mind, it is recommended that courses in English composition and literature, speech, history, philosophy, sociology, political science, economics, psychology, second language and the like be included in the schedule of pre-dental studies.

 - Application for admission to Marquette University School of Dentistry may be made through the Associated American Dental Schools Application Service (AADSAS).
 All AADSAS applicants must submit an online application.
-The application may be accessed at www.ADEA.org in early June prior to the year for which admission is being sought.
+The application may be accessed at www.ADEA.org in mid-May and should be submitted in early June prior to the year for which admission is being sought.
 Individuals who do not have computer access should contact AADSAS by phone at (202) 289-7201 or (800) 353-2237 or by mail at 655 K Street, NW, Suite 800, Washington, D.C.
 20001.

 - The completed application should be submitted to AADSAS in the month of June.
 For optimum consideration, completed credentials should be received no later than Sept.
 1.